geteduroam/windows-app/README.md

 ## Supported authentication modes

-The following EAP modes can be fully configured:
+The following EAP methods can be fully configured:

 * PEAP-MSCHAPv2
 * TLS
-* TTLS-PAP (x86\_64 only)
+* TTLS-PAP
-* TTLS-MSCHAP (x86\_64 only)
+* TTLS-MSCHAP
-* TTLS-MSCHAPv2 (x86\_64 only)
+* TTLS-MSCHAPv2

-There is currently also partial (though disabled) support for:

 * TTLS-EAP-MSCHAPv2
-* TTLS-EAP-PEAP-MSCHAPv2

-These modes could be configured as a WLAN profile, but cannot be configured with a user profile. (username and password)
+The only exception is that on PEAP-MSCHAPv2, the OuterIdentity must have the same realm as the username.
+This is a limitation set by Windows.

 For all modes, you can also install Hotspot 2.0.